FAQ – Disaster Restoration

 A. Wood flooring must be evaluated during the drying process.
 We employ specialized drying systems and dehumidifiers which enable us to create an environment where wood floors can dry more efficiently and resume their original shape.
 Due to the density of hardwood flooring and urethane finishes, drying may take up to three weeks or longer.
 If you filed a claim, your insurance adjuster will work with you to make the final decision as to whether floors will need to be refinished or replaced.

 Q. What about my wet furniture?
+Can my water damaged furniture be salvaged?

 A. The extent of damage and the construction of the furniture will determine if your furniture can be restored.
 Your furniture must be dried before damage can be adequately assessed.
 Non-salvageable furniture will be documented for you and if any items need to be discarded, a customer release form will need to be signed.